yolanda1707/oci-helm-node-service/README.md

 Add a **Deliver Artifacts** stage to your Build Pipeline after the **Managed Build** stage.
 To configure this stage:
 1. In your Deliver Artifacts stage, choose `Select Artifact`
 1. From the list of artifacts select the `node-express-getting-started container` artifact that you created above
 1. In the next section, you'll assign the  container image outputArtifact from the `build_spec.yaml` to the DevOps project artifact.
-For the "Build config/result Artifact name" enter: `output01`
+For the "Build config/result Artifact name" enter: `APPLICATION_DOCKER_IMAGE`

 ## Configure Build Parameters